Caesars Entertainment is rebuilding — and reimagining — an Atlantic City casino empire, beginning in the Marina District.

 In Harrah’s own words: “Dinner…with a side of OMG!”

 When darkness falls, the flashing lights and bright colors reflecting off the glass dome complete a nightlife and dining experience that is a total Atlantic City vibe.

 Sophisticated, contemporary overnight stay in the Atrium Tower

-The Atrium Tower elevators are steps away from the William Hill Sportsbook and World Series of Poker room.
+The Atrium Tower elevators are steps away from the William Hill (Caesars NJ Sportsbook) and World Series of Poker room.

 Once off the elevator, the Atrium Tower greets guests with a unique, open layout.
 The aesthetic is similar to a multi-story beach motel where the balconies overlook a courtyard or pool, except it’s indoors.